willfaught/willfaught.github.io/content/blog/2018-10-24-big-macs-vs-the-naked-chef.md

 Joel Spolsky:

 >But the rules and procedures only work when nothing goes wrong.
-Various “data-backed Web site” consulting companies sprouted up in the last couple of years and filled their ranks by teaching rank amateurs the fourteen things you need to know to create a data-backed Web site (“here's a select statement, kid, build a Web site”).
+Various "data-backed Web site” consulting companies sprouted up in the last couple of years and filled their ranks by teaching rank amateurs the fourteen things you need to know to create a data-backed Web site ("here's a select statement, kid, build a Web site”).

 The last line cracked me up.